uyuni-project/sumaform/README_ADVANCED.md

    * `server_registration_code` : register server with SCC key and enable modules needed for SUMA Server during deployment.
 Set to `null` by default to use repositories for deployment
    * `login_timeout`: define how long the webUI login cookie is valid (in seconds).
 Set to null by default to leave it up to the application default value.
    * `db_configuration` : pass external database configuration to change `setup_env.sh` file.
 See more in `Using external database` section
+   * `beta_enabled`: enable beta channels in rhn configuration.
+Set to false by default.

 ## Adding channels to SUSE Manager Servers